Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 When set to true this setting will cause the player to use

-in localStorage this saved current time value will be used to start the player at the last point it was watched.
+will be used to start the player at the last known timestamp.
 Default: false

 .
-When used this setting overrides
+When used this

-offsetStartPosition
+setting overrides offsetStartPosition

 rememberQuality: Boolean